-In addition, a number of overarching issues were identified which were deemed to have an impact on the overall policy development process or related to various stages of the new PDP and therefore needed to be considered once an initial outline of the new PDP would have been completed.
+'with respect to any contracting party affected by such contract provision' is irrelevant.
+As a impact on the overall policy development process or related to various stages of the new PDP and therefore needed to be considered once an initial outline of the new PDP would have been completed.
 These overarching issues consist of: